 Currently in place: Richmond Behavioral Health Authority Emergency Services, Residential Crisis Stabilization Unit, Crisis Triage Center.

 In development: Regional Mobile Crisis Teams, Regional Call Center

 In development: Richmond Behavioral Health Authority 23-hour observation center

-The Marcus Alert Local Planning Group must submit its plan to the state by Oct.
+The Marcus Alert Local Planning Group submitted its plan to the state on Oct.
 15, 2021.
-It will go into effect on Dec.
-1, 2021.

 The Local Planning Group will continue to meet with the Local Stakeholder Group twice a year and make adjustments and improvements as needed, based on the outcomes.

-Other regions will put the Marcus Alert into place by July 2022, and all Virginia localities will have it in place by July 2026.
+Other regions are to begin putting the Marcus Alert into place by July 2022, and all Virginia localities are to have it in place by July 2026.